Bastardkb/bastardkb.github.io/fw/procyon-compile.md

 # Introduction

+{: .warning }
+This page only applies to the Dilemma V3 and Dilemma MAX V3.
+If you have any other keyboard, check out the [compile page instead][compile].

 The [BastardKB QMK repository](https://github.com/bastardkb/bastardkb-qmk) contains the behavioral firmware code and releases for the Bastard Keyboards Charybdis boards.

 The keymaps are stored in the [BastardKB QMK userspace repository][bkbus].